yoshuawuyts/knowledge/design/design.md

 - simplicity is subjective
 - complexity is how many operations need to be performed before achieving the goal.
-- tesler's law of conservation of simplicity: Every application has an inherent amount of irreducible complexity.
+- Tesler's law of conservation of simplicity: Every application has an inherent amount of irreducible complexity.
 The only question is who will have to deal with it.